Political Science with a 3+3 Track to Law (BA)

 Introduction to American Government and Politics - SB

-Introduction to Comparative Politics - SB, D2
+Introduction to Comparative Politics - D2, SB

 *All degrees require the completion of the University-wide General Education Program (link provided above).
 Some General Education requirements may be met by the requirements for the major or supporting coursework, in which case additional electives may be required to complete the minimum hours for the degree.